moisesosorio/moisesosorio/README.md

 - :soccer: I really love sports, soccer, surf, pool, pingpong, etc, and I love to write code.
 - :surfing_man: I currently developing some courses such as Apache Spark, Apache NiFi etc
 - :skier: My strong coding skills are Scala and Python
-- :swimmer: I have international experience in USA, Spain, Australia and Peru (where I come from)
-- :tennis: I am going to start my third professional field in Mechatronics, what do you think?

 ---
  :boom: Languales and Tools